rateldajer/markcrowley/_projects/forest-wildfire.md

 ### News

-- (unofficial) CSA Lidar Project approved (more information to come)
+- CSA Lidar Project approved (more information to come)
 - [Lab News Dec 12, 2022](/news/2022-12-20-LabNews]) : Attended Forest Wildfire Conference on this topic.
 - [Lab News March, 2022](/news/2022-03-07-LabNews/) : Two papers related to this topic discussed.
 - [Lab News Dec 1, 2022](/news/2022-12-20-LabNews/) : In Fall 2022, members of the lab went to a Canadian Wildfire conference.
 Mark also gave a talk on research related to this topic.